markjnkim/es_mod/03-javascript/content/lesson-1-basics.md

 fight();
 ```

 Both of these methods are acceptable when it comes to creating functions in JavaScript and we will see them written both ways all throughout our careers; but for the sake of consistency in how we write our code, we'll use the second method and employ function expressions throughout our game.
-There is one main difference in how the browser interprets those two methods of creating a function, but it won't affect us throughout the Game Con so there's no need to tackle that issue just yet.
+There is one main difference in how the browser interprets those two methods of creating a function, but it won't affect us throughout the Game Jam so there's no need to tackle that issue just yet.

 > **Asset Needed:** Important Callout explaining the difference between expressions, declarations, and statements